The perils of writing custom ETL scripts

 This model worked for many years for various reasons, and listed below are some of them:

-What is required to build your own ETL scripts?
+What is required to build your Custom ETL Script?

 1) Inhouse resources available who can write custom scripts and whose job is to write custom scripts

 2) The upfront cost of writing custom scripts is lower than paying for an expensive integration solution

 3) The cost of maintaining the solution long-term was often hard to assess, so it was safe to move forward with a known solution like writing a custom script.